IzuBurgher/SQL-data-warehouse-project/README.md

 # SQL-data-warehouse-project
-Building a mordern data warehouse with SQL server, including ETL processes, data modelling, and analytic
+Building a modern data warehouse with SQL Server, including ETL processes, data modelling, and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution.
+From building to generating insights.
+Designed as a portfolio and highlights the industry's best practices.